 Contact dermatitis is a general diagnosis for a rash that comes up as a reaction to contact with a substance.
-There are a lot of different things that can cause contact dermatitis.
-Treatments for contact dermatitis vary, and allergy testing may be needed to ensure that it doesn’t happen again.
+There are a lot of different things that can cause this.
+Treatments vary, and allergy testing may be needed to ensure that it doesn’t happen again.
 Here’s what you need to know.

 Causes of Contact Dermatitis

 Contact dermatitis usually takes the form of a red, bumpy, very itchy rash.
 This rash is actually an allergic reaction to a substance.
-There are many potential causes of contact dermatitis, including soaps, laundry or dish detergents, cosmetics, lotions, fragrances, jewelry, and plants.
-Some other common irritants that can cause contact dermatitis include:
+There are many potential causes, including soaps, laundry or dish detergents, cosmetics, lotions, fragrances, jewelry, and plants.
+Some other common irritants include:

 - Rubbing alcohol